vlangloisx3/Website/content/portfolio/neural-svm/index.md

 Using **electroencephalography** (EEG, for short), we can investigate what kind of brain patterns contribute to resolving difficulty in language.
 Here, I have collaborated with the University of Colorado and the University of Maryland to source and put together a neural data set that tackles this question.

-For a more detailed description about the methods and design of the project, I will be giving a presentation on this project at the [**37th Annual Conference on Human Sentence Processing**](https://hsp2024.github.io/).
+For a more detailed description about the methods and design of the project, this project will be presented at the [**37th Annual Conference on Human Sentence Processing**](https://hsp2024.github.io/).
 Paper is in prep.

 ### Main Goals